Johnny Depp as Joe Pistone, aka “Donnie Brasco”, undercover FBI agent infiltrating the Mafia

-Depp wears three leather jackets during the film, the first being this everyday brown jacket.
-He follows it with another brown jacket, styled like a sport coat.
+Depp wears three leather jackets during the film, the first being this everyday brown car coat.
+He follows it with another brown leather jacket, styled like a sports coat.
 By the end of the film, and in time for his transformation over to the “dark side”, he is wearing an all-black leather jacket.

 What’d He Wear?

-Through the beginning of the film, as Donnie quickly rises with Lefty and Sonny Black’s crew, the main staple of his wardrobe is a very ‘70s and very cool brown textured leather jacket.
-The color is a reddish brown, possibly “saddle brown”.
+Through the beginning of the film, as Donnie quickly rises with Lefty and Sonny Black’s crew, the main staple of his wardrobe is a very ‘70s and very cool brown textured leather car coat.
+The color is a reddish brown, closer to saddle brown than russet.

 The jacket is very typical of the era, and I was lucky to inherit one just like it from my grandfather.
 It is not a particularly slim-fitting garment, but it flatters a muscular physique and is usually roomy enough to hide a “lumpier” frame.
 I can attest to this as my personal jacket looked good on me in my more lithe years and still looks good even after picking up a few (40!) pounds.

 Depp’s jacket is single-breasted and extends down to the top of his thighs.
-The collars are large trench-coat style lapels with stitched edges.
-There are seams and yokes aplenty, with shoulder yokes extending diagonally from the center of the neck and down the front of each side until connecting with the sleeves.
+The large, trench-coat style collar has edge-stitching, and there are seams and yokes aplenty, with shoulder yokes extending diagonally from the center of the neck and down the front of each side until connecting with the sleeves.

 The fitted back has a horizontal seam around the waistline and three vertical seams rising from it.
 The two outer of these vertical seams angle out to also meet their respective sleeves.
 If this doesn’t make sense to you – and I slightly confused myself typing it – just look at the picture.